Azure-Samples/ms-identity-docs-code-javascript/msal-client-credentials-flow/README.md

 This Node.js web API has a single route that supports anonymous access.
 When the anonymous route is called, the API requests its own application object from Microsoft Graph.

-This API uses the Microsoft Authentication Library (MSAL) for Node.js to acquire a token for Microsoft Graph as the application itself using the client credentials flow.
-The 'https' library is used to issue the request to Graph and handle the response.
+This web API uses the Microsoft Authentication Library (MSAL) for Node.js to get an access token for Microsoft Graph as the application itself using the client credentials flow.
+The API uses the Node.js `https` library to issue the request to Microsoft Graph and to handle the response.

 ## Reporting problems